 Spend two days aboard your comfortable junk boat sailing amongst magnificent karst peaks on the tranquil green waters of Halong Bay.
 Stay overnight on the boat before returning to Hanoi for your flight to Hoi An.

-Discover the history of guerrilla warfare at the astonishing Cu Chi Tunnels, where you'll see the legendary tunnel network used by the Viet Cong to infiltrate South Vietnam during the war.
-Return to the city to experience the neoclassical Central Post Office; also visit the Reunification Palace and the chilling War Remnants Museum where the brutality of the war and its victims are well documented.
+Contemplate the horrors of guerrilla warfare at the astonishing Cu Chi Tunnels, where you'll see the legendary tunnel network used by the Viet Cong to infiltrate South Vietnam during the war.
+Return to the city to visit the neoclassical Central Post Office, the Reunification Palace and the chilling War Remnants Museum where the brutality of the war and its victims are well-documented.
 Finish up browsing through the lively Ben Thanh Market.

-Transfer to My Tho, a city on the Mekong Delta, to board boutique cruise vessel, Mekong Prestige II.
+Transfer to My Tho, a city on the Mekong Delta, to board the boutique cruise vessel Mekong Prestige II.
 Dine on delicious local cuisine at the welcome dinner and enjoy a traditional music show as you cruise upstream.
 Later, retire to your comfortable stateroom for the night.

-Dock at Cai Be to experience the floating market and a stroll along the riverbank to visit local manufacturers of rice paper and coconut sweets.
-Also, explore Sa Dec.
+Dock at Cai Be to visit the floating market and stroll along the river bank to visit local manufacturers of rice paper and coconut sweets.
+Also explore Sa Dec.

-Visit a fish farm and a handicraft village, before exploring Tan Chau by rickshaw.
-Cross the border into Cambodia.
+Visit a fish farm and a handicraft village before exploring Tan Chau by rickshaw.
+Cross into Cambodia.

 Cambodia’s capital is a city of airy boulevards and colonial villas.
-After an introductory lecture, take a city tour that includes the dazzling Royal Palace and Silver Pagoda, the harrowing Tuol Sleng Museum and Wat Phnom.
-This evening, watch an Apsara dance performance on board.
+After an introductory lecture, take a city tour that includes the dazzling Royal Palace and Silver Pagoda.
+Later, explore the National Museum with outstanding displays of Khmer crafts, before heading to the harrowing Tuol Sleng Museum and Wat Phnom.
+This evening, watch an apsara dance performance onboard.

 Disembark from the cruise vessel and transfer to Siem Reap, the gateway to Angkor.
 This afternoon, visit the captivating Banteay Srei – a richly-embellished rose-coloured sandstone temple, before taking a leisurely boat ride on the moat of Angkor Thom and view hidden elements of the ancient Khmer water systems.